Alternative Format Textbooks

 - Texas Health and Human Services Commission

 Has oversight for designated HHS agencies, such as the Division of Rehabilitative Services (DARS), the Health and Human Services Commission (HHSC), and the Department of Aging and Disability Services (DADS).
-Web site contains information about the Texas Medicaid Program.
+The Web site contains information about the Texas Medicaid Program.

 - Tourette Syndrome Association of Texas

-Provides information about Tourette Syndrome and links to local support groups.
+Provides information about Tourette syndrome and links to local support groups.

 - NAMI: National Alliance on Mental Illness